-North Korea threats unsettle Guam islanders - BBC News
+North Korea threats unsettle Guam islanders

 But while local media are citing many residents sharing the heightened concern, not everyone is fazed by the situation.

-"It's not a big deal," Cathleen Viray told the BBC.
+"It's not a big deal," Cathleen Viray, another hotel worker, told the BBC.

-Working at a local hotel, she points out that such threats are not new and that people have been living with this situation for a couple of years already.
+She pointed out that such threats were not new and that people had been living with this situation for a couple of years already.

-Local dive instructor Yuka who caters mostly to Japanese tourists, agreed with Cathleen.
+Local dive instructor Yuka, who caters mostly for Japanese tourists, agreed with her.

-People are concerned because it's in the media, she explained, but said she herself was not too worried.
+People were concerned, she said, but said she herself was not too worried.

 "There's a sense of resignation among many people here," Mr Barnett agrees.
-"After all, we're talking about a possible nuclear strike here."
+"After all, we're talking about a possible nuclear strike here.

 "But I think this is moving too far too fast - and that we haven't really given diplomacy a chance yet."